mramazzini/COSC-4354-project/Assignment1.md

 Discuss which development methodology you will use and why.

-I am working alone and am going to finish this in an afternoon.
-So I don't need any particular development methodology.
-I will just work on it in a linear fashion, starting with the backend and then moving to the frontend.
 If this were a larger project where I worked with others, probably agile development would be best, because its the one I am most familiar with from other projects.

 Discuss how this methodology will help manage the project effectively.